learn-co-curriculum/phase-0-pac-2-intro/README.md

 You probably have an intuitive model of the **default sequence** since you have the general mindset that English text is read "top to bottom, left to right" and expect that to apply to code.
 It does!
-Isn't' it nice when things meet our default assumptions?
+Isn't it nice when things meet our default assumptions?

 This is why you intuitively grasp why Ruby would throw an error with the